UNIQUE CULTURAL HERITAGE OF PREHISTORIC SRI LANKA

 This age-old cemetery shows that even in ancient times the dead were respected in due manner contrary to the generally held notion that earlier inhabitants of Sri Lanka practised animism.
 About 15 years back, no one seemed to be interested in visiting this historic site, although thousands of foreign and local tourists were going past the tombs almost every day ignoring their existence, as no sufficient publicity had been given by the authorities.
 Most travel agencies had not included even an optional visit to this site in their itineraries.
 Several families have been living in the site for many years without knowing that it was a place of great historical significance.
 In the past, some residents, reportedly, had even carried some of the artifacts away for their domestic constructions and other uses.
 The situation has since changed, as the Ibbankatuwa site now comes under the purview of the Central Cultural Fund of the Ministry of Education.
 School students throughout Sri Lanka are seen often at the site with their teachers narrating the history of the tombs.

-Prof. Raj Kumar Somadeva, a Sri Lankan senior archaeologist who holds doctorates from the University of Kelaniya and the Uppsala University in Sweden, believes that there existed a ‘mature society’ in prehistoric Sri Lanka before the advent of Buddhism from India in 250 B C. and there is reason to believe that these earlier inhabitants had even received the teachings of Buddha 200 years before the arrival of Buddhism.
+Prof. Raj Kumar Somadeva, a Sri Lankan senior archaeologist who holds doctorates from the University of Kelaniya and the Uppsala University in Sweden, believes that there existed a ‘mature society’ in prehistoric Sri Lanka before the advent of Buddhism from India in 250 B C and there is reason to believe that these earlier inhabitants had even received the teachings of Buddha 200 years before the arrival of Buddhism.
 According to the scholar, the discovery of an ancient cemetery with a ‘stupa’ in it in a dense jungle at Karagahawela in the Monaragala District in Sri Lanka’s Uva Province is ample proof of it.
-Somadeva says that the earliest burial site in Sri Lanka dates back to 2,400 B C and there are 110 cemeteries in the dry zone of Ruhuna in southern Sri Lanka in addition to ancient caves of human settlement in the hill country.
+Somadeva says that the earliest burial site in Sri Lanka dates back to 2,400 B C and there are 110 cemeteries in the dry zone of Ruhuna in southern Sri Lanka in addition to ancient caves of human settlements in the hill country.
 Somadeva opines that there is evidence of social stratification or the existence of an elite at Ibbankatuwa although the ashes of the deceased were deposited in two separate clay pots for men and women while two pots facing each other demarcated child burials.

 The archaeologist says that excavations have been done in 10 locations so far but surveying and carbon dating have been done on less than 4 locations only, as the high cost the latter involves is really a handicap.
 “Moreover, we have to get at least three carbon dating readings for good results, as one is not enough, and therefore, the cost would be threefold”, he points out.